oleks/git-cli-qsg/README.md

 ## The Rest of This Guide

-Since Git emerged in the Linux community, it has a good command-line interface.
+Since Git emerged in the Linux community, the most mature Git interface is a command-line interface.
 Professionals today primarily use Git from the command-line.

 ## Getting a Repository